rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: Alan has raised this before but the cross-cutting discussions have been happening the whole time among the champions of decorators and public state and private state.

-MM: ther's been discusion of cross cutting concerns, but there hasn't been a proposal on the table whose effect is to have cross cutting impact on proposla that are e.g., farther ahead of them.
+MM: Ther's been discusion of cross cutting concerns, but there hasn't been a proposal on the table whose effect is to have cross cutting impact on proposla that are e.g., farther ahead of them.

 AK: Let me resttate from Dan's perspective.
 The fact that this comes as a seprate proposal instead of part of what's being done from those other proposals which seems like a change in process from what's already been happening with the other proposals